lieutenantlin/recipe-cooking-app/DESIGN.md

 Applied to all interactive elements via keyboard navigation.
 Mouse clicks do not trigger the ring.

-Text selection uses `rgba(201, 124, 42, 0.35)` background — a semi-transparent amber tint matching the accent.
+Text selection uses `--selection-bg` — a semi-transparent amber tint matching the accent in each theme.

 ---